 Now, if you move your extruder in a faster way or too quickly, it might slide, or it will deposit and excess filament on the sides of your print walls.
 You will find such vertical and wavy lines on the curved surfaces of the 3D printer or the flat edges of the print.

 Along with speed, Jerk & Acceleration settings make a difference in the movements of your print head, which if too sudden, can cause vertical lines in your prints.

-They translate to the speed at which your print head starts its initial movement and how fast it gather speed on longer movements.
+They translate to the speed at which your print head starts its initial movement and how fast it gathers speed on longer movements.
 These settings are less likely to affect you on smaller prints.

 You might have heard about the Z-banding; it occurs when there are horizontal lines seen on the 3D print surface.

 One of the most basic causes is the dis-alignment of the belt and wheel, and if at any point they get unaligned, they will start displaying the Z-branding on the 3D print surface.

 Another cause could be the wearing out of the rod over time, which the 3D printer is using to move along an axis.

 If the printer is not placed on a smooth surface, then you might witness it is moving during the printing process because of the pumping action of the motor.
 This could become the reason for the display of vertical lines on the 3D print surface or vertical ripples on a straight wall.

 How to Fix 3D Print Walls That Have Vertical Lines/Artifacts?